ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why was the computer cold?
-It left its Windows open!
+1. Why did the software engineer go broke?
+Because he lost his domain in the cyber war!

-2. Why did the programmer go broke?
-Because he lost his domain in a cyber attack!
+2. Why did the computer catch a cold?
+Because it left its Windows open!

-3. Why did the software developer go broke?
-Because he didn't have enough cache!
+3. Why did the cybersecurity expert bring a ladder to work?
+To reach new heights in firewall protection!

-4. Why did the hacker bring a ladder to the data center?
-They heard the password was "WLAN"!
+4. Why did the software developer go broke?
+Because he couldn't C# (see sharp) anymore!

 [
-Tue Aug 15 01:04:40 UTC 2023
+Wed Aug 16 01:04:21 UTC 2023
  ]